|SIYE Time:15:10 on 17th December 2018|

 ‘The kitchen isn’t.
 It’s nowhere near tidy!
 What on earth have you been doing while I’ve been slaving away?’
 I demanded.
 ‘This place is still a complete mess!’

 ‘I’ve been sorting out the food for this evening, Jacques.
 I’ve prepared a salad, I’ve got the burgers and sausages out from the freezer to defrost, and I’ve made some spicy chicken kebabs.
 There’s white wine in the fridge, and I even put some lager in there too, just in case Harry’s a philistine.
 There’s red wine and proper beer in the corner.
-I’ve got plastic glasses out for the kids and we’ve got lemonade, orange squash and “lashings of ginger beer” as they say in the old kids’ books.
+I’ve got plastic glasses out for the kids and we’ve got lemonade, orange squash and “lashings of ginger beer” as they used to say in those old-fashioned kids’ books you still read.
 I’ve packed the swimming costumes and put everything we need for the pool in the car.
 Do we need anything else for the barbeque?’ he asked.

 I couldn’t find fault with his preparations, damn him, so I shook my head.
 He’d done work that needed to be done; he simply hadn’t done what I’d asked him to do.
 Mike is a messy worker.
 I tidy as I go; he works and leaves everything a complete mess, refusing to tidy up until he has finished making a mess.
 It shouldn’t annoy me, but it does.
 ‘The kitchen…’ I began.